 We love the simplicity of the 4-hole ocarina and the possibility of playing hundreds of tunes using just four fingers.
 That's why we've made it in plastic for school use and at an accessible price.
 In 2015, the Oc® was named Best Music Education Product in the Music Teacher Awards for Excellence.

-During the CORONAVIRUS Pandemic, we will add a 2020 full-colour edition of 'Play Your Ocarina – Book 1' with EVERY Ocarina ordered through OcShop.
+During the CORONAVIRUS Pandemic, we will add a 2020 full-colour edition of 'Play Your Ocarina – Book 1' with EVERY Ocarina ordered through OcShop, for delivery in the UK.
 So, order an ocarina from this record and you will get an ocarina with FREE 'Book 1'.

 Or buy with Book 1 we will include the audio CD for free.

-For HOMESCHOOLING and for any mixed age-group of children, try the sets below and we will include 'Book 1' free with each set.
+For HOME-LEARNING and for any mixed age-group of children, try the sets below and we will include 'Book 1' free with each ocarina ordered – choose your colour above.

 For first MUSIC lessons – an Oc with 'Zero-to-Hero' and CD